About Kina8at and OUR team

 Traditionally, the role of a leader must necessarily be accompanied by that of a medicine man.
 Therefore, since childhood, he followed a long path of teachings and initiations from elders from his own community, and from various guides recognized over Canada, including William Commanda, to whom he was closest student for years.
 In 2006, Grandfather T8aminik became fully recognized elder by his peers.
 His true birth name is Kapiteotak (which means "Whose crying is heard from afar"), and he now dedicates himself to the role to which he has been chosen: teacher and spiritual leader.

-Survivor of the terrible era of the Indian Residential Schools, he gives a vibrant testimony about forgiveness and reconciliation in the book On nous appelait les Sauvages, written by former journalist Marie-Josée Tardif.
-(This book will be published in English in the Fall of 2020 under the title They called us Savages.)
+Survivor of the terrible era of the Indian Residential Schools, he gives a vibrant testimony about forgiveness and reconciliation in the book They called us Savages, written by former journalist Marie-Josée Tardif and published by Vidacom.

 Member of the Order of Canada, Knight of the Ordre National du Québec, he is also recipient of the medals of the Lieutenant-Gouverneur du Quebec, the National Assembly and the Queen Elizabeth Diamond Jubilee medals.
 T8aminik is recognized for his commitment to raise awareness of Native culture and philosophy, both in Canada and around the world.